Measures – The Window to the Process World

 The benefit of measures is that they allow us to see,

 If you can’t measure your work processes, how will you know that performance is unacceptable or whether the changes you make are an improvement?
 Let’s look at the benefits of measures, the types of measures that will help us improve and how to select the right ones.

-The benefits of good measures
+The benefit of good measures

 - They tell you the current process performance

 - They help you learn about the process

 - They show you the impact of changes to your process

 - They signal potential problems

 “If you can’t measure it, you can’t improve it”